gauge-sh/tach/README.md

 cat tach.yml
 ```

-Note: Your [source root](https://docs.gauge.sh/usage/configuration#source-root) directory will implicitly be treated as a module boundary, and can show up as `<root>`.
+Note: Your [source roots](https://docs.gauge.sh/usage/configuration#source-root) will implicitly be treated as module boundaries, and can show up as `<root>`.

 ### Enforcement